FreyGeospatial/freygeospatial.github.io/_posts/2025-07-20-Setup-Ubuntu-VM-with-UTM.md

     </div>
 </div>

-1. Start your ubuntu instance and log in
+1. Start your Ubuntu instance and log in
 1. Ensure you can allow for other machines to ssh into the Ubuntu guest machine by running
     1. `sudo apt install openssh-server`
     1. `sudo systemctl enable ssh`